pragmagic/nimue4/README.md

 1. Create a new UE4 project using the Unreal Editor.
 2. Put files from `nimue4/stubs/` folder into the project's root folder.
+3. Open the project's root folder in VSCode (`File` -> `Open Folder`).
-3. Change paths to nimue4 and Nim in `build.cmd` and `build.sh` files.
+4. Change paths to nimue4 and Nim inside `build.cmd` and `build.sh` files.
 If on Windows, change path to Visual Studio, if necessary.
-4. Open the project's root folder in VSCode (`File` -> `Open Folder`).
 5. Add these lines to the game module's build rules constructor (`YourGame.Build.cs`):
 ```csharp
 var moduleDir = Path.GetDirectoryName(RulesCompiler.GetModuleFilename(this.GetType().Name));